CRTC Slaps Apple, Netflix and Disney With 15% Tax — And Your Streaming Bill Is Next

 “Today’s decisions are about building a stronger broadcasting system.
 We are taking action to ensure stable funding for Canadian and Indigenous content, and to help make it more discoverable,” said Vicky Eatrides, Chairperson and Chief Executive Officer, CRTC, in a statement on Thursday.

-As it stands, the likes of Apple, Amazon, Spotify, Netflix and other global streaming platforms are challenging a federal order.
+As it stands, the likes of Apple, Amazon, Netflix and other global streaming platforms are challenging a federal order.
 The 5% they are supposed to pay has been set aside in a trust pending the outcome of their appeal.

 One thing is for sure, if big foreign streamers, mainly from the U.S., are forced to increase contributions, you know that tax will be passed onto consumers.
 So who really wins here?